SimCmngs/PasswordManager-Implementation/README.md

 # Implementing a Password Management System - Across Client's Devices

-This was a project I completed during my voluntary experience providing tech support for elderly users.
-This project aims to install a password manager across a client's devices, enhancing security and streamlining their login process.
+This project was completed during my voluntary experience, providing tech support for local community members.
+Aims to install a password manager across the user's devices, to enhance security and streamline the login process.

 ![Diagram](IMG_PWManager-Diagram.png)